This post may contain affiliate links.

 - Make sure your baking powder is FRESH for these.
 If it is expired, these cinnamon raisin bagels won’t be much of a success.

-Whisk the egg in a small bowl and then spread a generous layer of the egg wash on all the bagels to cover.
+Step 9: Whisk the egg in a small bowl and then spread a generous layer of the egg wash on all the bagels to cover.
 Get into the middle of each bagel as well.
+Feel free to sprinkle a cinnamon sugar mixture over top of the egg wash!

 - If you are talking toppings then by all means you can never go wrong with cream cheese or butter.
 A bagel with either of these never disappoints!